harlecin/hugo-site/content/post/sql-4-ds.md

     -- median per group
     ,PERCENTILE_CONT(0.5) WITHIN GROUP (ORDER BY col4) OVER (PARTITION BY col2) as MEDIAN_COL2_GROUP
 FROM some_table

+-- Checking cases<>
+SELECT col1
+       ,CASE col2
+            WHEN 'a' then 1
+            WHEN 'b' then 2
+            ELSE NULL
+        END as col2_case
+FROM some_table

+-- Select top n values with ties
+SELECT TOP 10 WITH TIES
+    col1
+FROM some_table
 ```

 Last but not least, I will quickly talk about data types.